Understanding and Supporting the Whole Student

 A National Science Foundation S-STEM Hub

-The NSF S-STEM-NET Hub project will contribute to the national need for well-educated scientists, mathematicians, engineers, and technicians by creating a better understanding of how postsecondary institutions and state agencies across multiple sectors can support domestic low-income STEM college students to achieve their goals.
-Over five years, Education Northwest is partnering with Washington state to reveal new and actionable information about how publicly funded housing, health, and human services programming can address students’ needs and model how other states can think about using data to improve STEM success for low-income students.
+The Understanding and Supporting the Whole Student National Science Foundation S-STEM-NET Hub will contribute to the national need for well-educated scientists, technicians, engineers, and mathematicians by creating a better understanding of how postsecondary institutions and state agencies across multiple sectors (education, workforce, housing, health, and human services) can support domestic low-income STEM college students to achieve their goals.
+Over five years (April 2024 to March 2029), Education Northwest is partnering with Washington state to provide new and actionable information about how publicly funded housing, health, and human services programming can address students’ needs and model how other states can think about using data to improve STEM success for low-income students.

-S-STEM Hub partners are working to link individual-record data from the Washington State Education Research & Data Center (ERDC)—home to a statewide longitudinal data system including data from the early learning, K–12, postsecondary, and workforce sectors—and the Washington State Department of Social and Health Services (DSHS)—the state agency that delivers a variety of social services and public benefits programs.
-Using linked data, this research project will address key questions to better understand who accesses need-based financial aid and publicly funded public benefits programs and how these programs support low-income students to access and succeed in STEM postsecondary and workforce pathways.
+S-STEM Hub partners are working to link individual-record data from the Washington State Education Research and Data Center (ERDC), home to a statewide longitudinal data system including data from the early learning, K–12, postsecondary, and workforce sectors, and the Washington State Department of Social and Health Services (DSHS), the state agency that delivers a variety of social services and public benefits programs.
+Using linked data, this research project will address key questions to better understand who accesses need-based financial aid and publicly funded benefits programs and how these programs support low-income students to access and succeed in STEM postsecondary and workforce pathways.

 Hub Team and Partners